mendix/charts/AdvancedCheatSheet.md

   }
 }
 ```
-To use this layout snippet above, endeavour to replace all lines that begin with "// sometext properties" with actual properties specific to it.
+To use this layout snippet above, endeavour to replace all lines that begin with "// some text properties" with actual properties specific to it.

 ### Legend
 The legend properties below are added to the layout configuration to apply custom style to it.
 Below are legend properties